ye-guo/ye-guo.github.io/_pages/about.md

 4) All applicants should satisfy all the basic requirements of the HK PolyU: https://www.polyu.edu.hk/gs/prospective-students/how-to-apply/.
 Should have solid mathematical foundations and experience in one of the following areas (depending on research directions you want to pursue): Building energy systems, electric power systems, electricity markets, electric vehicles, renewable energy, deep learning, and large language models.

 I also welcome applicants for postdocs, visiting scholars, and research assistants.

+If you are interested, please send your CV and a one-page self-statement to ye.guo(at)polyu.edu.hk.
+There is no requirement for the statement.
+You can organize whatever content you consider helpful to convince me.